hamlibdk/HAMLIB-SDK/README.md

 - Greater package version self-configuration - hence **less maintenance required**.
 - Upgrades to "static" apps that have no generically named latest-version sources
 - Versions of Qt 5 and 6 to be deployed can be set in keys within **Version.ini** , saving considerable amounts of time maintaining respurces (i.e. when the Qt Maintainers update packages that are available to Open Sorce users)
+- PowerShell by default is set a PowerShell Windows 5.1.
+This can be actively changed to the latest deployable package by setting a key within **Version.ini**

 The versions of packages supported are now able to be edited into the kit in one place - the **Versions.ini** file.
 This makes maintenance tasks easier.